 3. Large Bowl

 After you have removed your lobsters with the tongs, place them in a large bowl and allow time to cool before handling.
-To stop the cooking process submerge lobsters in a bowl filled with cold water and ice cubes.
-Alternatively you can put lobsters in a colander in the sink and rinse with cold water.
+To stop the cooking process, submerge lobsters in a bowl filled with cold water and ice cubes.
+Alternatively, you can put lobsters in a colander in the sink and rinse with cold water.

 One of the biggest messes in eating lobster is removing the tail from the body.
 Twist off the tail and allow the water to leak out over the bowl or a clean sink.
 You can use a cooking pan to collect the juices (see below).
-The bowl can double as receptacle for the shells.
+The bowl can double as a receptacle for the shells.

 4. Cutting Board and Cooking Pan